inkedqt/ctf-writeups/README.md

 ## 📫 Let's Connect

-Feel free to reach out if you’re into security, CTFs, or just want to talk tech.
+Feel free to reach out if you’re into security, CTFs, or want to give me my first cyber security job!